surajn17/Wordpress_script/README.md

 # Prerequisites
 Before using this script, make sure you have the following dependencies installed on your Ubuntu system:

 Docker

 Docker Compose

 If any of the dependencies are missing, the script will automatically install them for you
 # Usage
 To use this script, open your terminal and run the following command: gitclone url of the repository

+After this you see a folder ..goto the folder using cd command

-After that you see script file then run this command:
+After that you see script file

+Run a command

+chmod a+x wordpress.sh

+this command give execute permission to the file

+ then run this command:
 ./wordpress.sh [subcommand] [site_name]
 # Subcommands
 The script supports the following subcommands: